 Tucked into that infamous Merivale/Ivy laneway, the understated Ash St. Cellar takes its name from its location.

-Surprisingly, they are open from breakfast (think smoked salmon toast or chorizo and egg roll) through to post-dinner cocktails (could be an Americano or a Bramble), making this an anytime kinda venue, which is unusual for a place with cellar in the name.
+Surprisingly, they are open from breakfast (think smoked salmon terrine with watercress and poached egg or chorizo and egg roll) through to post-dinner cocktails (could be an Americano or a Bramble), making this an anytime kinda venue, which is unusual for a place with cellar in the name.

 We think it works best after dark and with a glass of Elk Cove Pinot Gris in hand.
 The wine list is hefty and with an international flavour.
 Touching on Spain, France, the USA and even South Africa, it’s separated into flavour notes, so you can choose from the ‘aromatic, floral and spicy’ to the ‘weird and funky’ depending on your mood.
-It also means you’re bound to find a drop to go with your charcuterie plate, kingfish ceviche or sweet alfajores with dulce de leche.
+It also means you’re bound to find a drop to go with your charcuterie board or orange crème caramel with a salad of date, orange and pistachio.